sidorykp/tlaplus-journey/README.md

 1. true in the initial state Init
 1. maintained in all state transitions: init, debit, crash, credit

-The following theorem confirm the two above properties of the MoneyTransfer algorithm:
+The following theorem confirms the two above properties of the MoneyTransfer algorithm:
 >THEOREM IndInvPreserved == Spec => []IndInv

 IndInv contains condition **"Imbalance = 0"**, which means that total amount of money modeled by the algorithm does not change when the algorithm is being executed.
 Imbalance is defined as follows: